funbox/scss-vars-loader/README.md

 npm install --save-dev @funboxteam/scss-vars-loader
 ```

-Add it into the project's Webpack config so that it is called before sass-loader:
+Add it into the project's Webpack config so that it is called after sass-loader:

 ```js
 module.exports = {